During flu season, we advise family and friends under the age of 18 years old to not visit the hospital.

 - Visitors/Support persons may stay unrestricted with patients in private rooms.

-- Overnight visitors should be signed in at the front desk and given a visitor tag.
+- Overnight Visitors must be signed in at Security, located in the Emergency Department Waiting Room, and given a visitor tag.

 - Visitors staying with a patient cannot infringe on the rights, privacy or care of the other patients.
 Visitors cannot sleep on the floor or in the bed with a patient.